 Write personalized and detailed Couchsurfing requests

 This is something we would like to put a lot of emphasis on.
-We personally spend a lot of time not only looking for right hosts but also writing them.
-If you just copy and paste your message, hosts will see that.
+We personally spend a lot of time not only looking for the right hosts but also writing them a message.
+If you just copy and paste your email, hosts will see that.

 Be patient and don’t give up